 - Any type of Greek yogurt may be used: nonfat, 2%, or full fat.

-- If desired, substitute chili powder for the taco seasoning.
+- If desired, substitute chili powder or southwest spice blend for the taco seasoning.

 - Deviled eggs left out at room temperature more than 2 hours should be discarded.